-Plenum Jacket: If your ethernet cable is featuring a communications multipurpose plenum (CMP) jacket, it is designed for the outdoors.
+Plenum Jacket: If your ethernet cable features a communications multipurpose plenum (CMP) jacket, it is designed for the outdoors.
 But the best thing about this jacket is that it can also be used in indoor plenum spaces.
-It is recommended for indoor spaces where air can freely circulate such as raised floors or dropped ceilings.
+It is recommended for indoor spaces where air can freely circulate, such as raised floors or dropped ceilings.

 It is an excellent cable jacket for outdoor use with features like extreme resistance to climate, water, etc.

 Riser Jacket: It is also called a communications multipurpose riser (CMR) jacket.
 They find their best use in indoor vertical rising spaces like within walls and elevator shafts.
 It is resistant to fire but can emit toxic smoke, which limits its use in indoor and outdoor use.
-For example, it can be installed in enclosed indoor spaces and outdoor open spaces but if you think it will pose a threat if it should catch fire, it should not be used outdoors.
+For example, it can be installed in enclosed indoor and outdoor open spaces, but if you think it will pose a threat if it catches fire, it should not be used outdoors.

-PVC Jacket: This jacket is made out of a high-quality plastic called Polyvinyl Chloride.
+PVC Jacket: This jacket is made of a high-quality plastic called Polyvinyl Chloride.
 Cables with a PVC jacket are mostly used outdoors.
-Because they are resistant to harsh weather conditions but not fire-resistant.
-They also emit toxic smoke in case of catching fire that’s why they are not recommended for indoor use.
+Because they are resistant to harsh weather conditions but not fire-resistant, they also emit toxic smoke in case of catching fire; that’s why they are not recommended for indoor use.

 |Cable Jacket||Plenum, Riser & PVC||Plenum, Riser & PVC||Plenum & Riser|